1. Risks Associated with New Businesses

 7. Risk Associated with Unforeseen Revisions to Laws and Regulations

 Products supplied by the Japan Radio Group are subject to a range of laws and regulations governing areas such as

 These laws include export restrictions, import regulations and environmental and recycling laws.
 The Japan Radio Group has established clear internal regulations regarding compliance with these laws.
 However, unforeseen revisions to laws and regulations may limit the Group's business activities and lead to an increase in costs.

 8. Risks Associated with Changes in Customer Business Performance

-The Japan Radio Group has a relatively high ratio of business with central and local governments, so sales tend to be concentrated toward the end of the fiscal year.
+The Japan Radio Group has a relatively high ratio of business with central and local governments, so sales tend to be concentrated toward March.
 In addition, trends in central and local government spending plans and capital expenditure in the telecommunications sector may affect the Group's financial results.